nus-cs2103-AY2223S2/tp/docs/UserGuide.md

   * Subject supported: {`Math`, `Physics`, `English`}
   * Schedule supported: {`monday`, `tuesday`, `wednesday`, `thursday`, `friday`, `saturday`, `sunday`}
-  * The added student must have a unqique name, phone number and email address and all the fields in the format present
+  * The added student must have a unique name, phone number and email address and all the fields in the format present
   * You may add an extra tag to the student by adding t/[tag] at the end of the command.

 Examples: